NaturaLog-space/QD-Space-Food/README.md

 The new wave of coffee.
 Enjoy coffee as a chocolate bar
 ## Fresh Jam
 Accelerating the movement of nutritious raw food.
+## Recipe Generator
+Be part of the movement!
+A simple python recipe and batch handler.